ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/api/vpic-api-response.md

 The `Message` property is a `string` that contains a message from the API.
 It's usually used to indicate if there was an error or incomplete data returned, otherwise it's indicates success.

-### SearchCriteria

-The `SearchCriteria` property is a `string` that contains the search criteria used when requesting data from the API.
-It's used to indicate what the user searched for, VIN, WMI, Model, etc.

 ### Results